nickmonad/bips.dev/web/content/121/index.md

 Implementations should keep the URIs as short as possible.
 This is because it makes QR decoding more stable.
 A camera with a scratched lens or low resolution may run into problems scanning huge QR codes.
-This is why the <tt>txid</tt> parameter is encoded in Base58 instead of the classic hex encoded string.
+This is why the `txid` parameter is encoded in Base58 instead of the classic hex encoded string.
 We get away with 44 characters instead of 64.
-Also, the <tt>nonce</tt> parameter is Base58 encoded for the same reason.
+Also, the `nonce` parameter is Base58 encoded for the same reason.

 <h2> Interpretation </h2>